You can monitor Bug activity for a team project by using the Bugs dashboard, which shows the following charts:

 the current count of active Bugs that are assigned to each team member

 You can use this dashboard to answer the following questions:

 The team can use the Bugs dashboard to understand how well the team is finding, resolving, and closing bugs.
-To learn about the Web Parts that are displayed on the Bugs dashboard, refer to the illustration and the table that follow.
+Specifically, the dashboard displays the Web parts that the following illustration shows and the following table describes:

 Burndown, trend, and bar charts, reports through , do not appear when the server that hosts Analysis Services for the team project is not available.